 Please contact eLearning to request and schedule an appointment:

-Sign-up via the Employee Web for upcoming workshops about Blackboard.
+Sign-up via the Employee Web for upcoming workshops.

 Please know that workshops require a minimum of 3 attendees.
 Should less than 3 people register for a specific workshop, we will need to cancel it and provide one-on-one training.